Aunt Sally Cookies

 • 1)

-Mix gelatin with cold water, in a saucepan let it dissolve.
+Mix gelatin with cold water in a saucepan and let it dissolve.

 • 2)

-Add sugar and let it simmer for 10 minutes.
+Add sugar and bring it to a simmer for 10 minutes.

 • 3)